 A bed is $10 in a dorm and a private is $30.
 Check rates here.

 This is the only beach front hostel/hotel in Tamarindo and it definitely earns the name of a premium hostel.
 It even has a designated parking lot with security.
 There are nicely decorated open spaces, very clean rooms, a terrace, games and a hammock area outside.
-Beautiful building and spaces.
+Popular with students.

 A bed is $25 a night and a private is $120.
 You can get more information here.